agshumate/LiftoffTools/README.md

 #### Clusters Output

 ##### Output File 1
-The first file output by the clusters module is a tab seperated file called 'clusters' in the output directory (liftofftools_output by default).
+The first file output by the clusters module is a tab separated file called 'clusters' in the output directory (liftofftools_output by default).
 This file has the following fields for each cluster:

 |Col|Description                                                                               |
 |--:|:-----------------------------------------------------------------------------------------|